wesleycamargo/azure-docs.pt-br/articles/azure-stack/azure-stack-connect-expressroute.md

       -IPAddress $Using:ExtBgpNat `
       -PortStart 4499 `
       -PortEnd 4501}
-   # create a static NAT mapping to map the external address to the Gateway
-   # Public IP Address to map the ISAKMP port 500 for PHASE 1 of the IPSEC tunnel
+   # Create a static NAT mapping to map the external address to the Gateway public IP address to map the ISAKMP port 500 for PHASE 1 of the IPSEC tunnel.
    Invoke-Command `
     -ComputerName azs-bgpnat01 `
      {Add-NetNatStaticMapping `